Faculty Incentive Grants - Surveys & Assessments

-Here are the links to the respective course surveys (these are password protected and the password will be provided to FIG faculty by email):
+Here are the links to the respective course surveys (these are password protected and the password is provided to FIG faculty by email):

 Please administer your pre-content assessments to your students AND MLAs in the first week, and not later than the second week, of classes.
 For post-assessments, please administer in the last week or second to last week of classes.
 We will ask you to share the raw data with us so please be ready to do that at the end of the semester.
 Please also ensure that your content assessments collect the same information about your students as the attitude surveys (First and Last Name, Student ID, Course information, and Student vs. MLA).

 Earth and Ocean Sciences Faculty: If you have identified a content assessment for your students, please let us know.
 If you have not, please use the following Test of Scientific Literacy Skills.
 The same format details and password apply to this survey as for the attitude surveys.

 The FIG-MLA program has received approval from the University of Maine Institutional Review Board.
 As part of our IRB plan, students need to be made aware of the data collection they are participating in and that their participation is voluntary.
 This, and more, is explained in the General Informed Consent Form (PDF).
 Please post this to your course website and feel free to provide it as a handout to your students.

 Once we know on what day you will be providing this information to your students we will send a representative who can help you address any questions that may arise.
 Someone from the MainePSP will contact you about this.